-OK friends, let’s get a few things straight before we even start this post so I can lay it out on the table…
+OK friends, let’s get a few things straight before we even start what should be on your carry on packing list, so I can lay it out on the table…

 I have something to confess.